AiKirito/Clash_For_Windows_Ultra/README.md

 #### Name the clash core you want to replace "clash-win64.exe", then find the original file and replace it.
 &nbsp;
 ### Why can't I use the connection feature?
 #### Under the customized clash core, there are some bugs in the connection features.
-You can click on the search bar to solve this problem, or open the web dashboard to view
+You can click on the search bar to solve this problem, or open the web dashboard to view, or use the premium version.